 - Haptics and multimodal interfaces.
 Humans live in a rich world with many senses, yet technology barely engages beyond screens.
 I believe touch-based feedback & physical user interfaces are critical to improving our relationship with the digital world.

 - Software engineering of new media.
-Novel data structures, software architectures, and programming languages are essential to developing future physical interactive technology.
+Novel data structures, software architectures, and programming languages are essential to developing haptic and multimodal computing.

 I also maintain interest in related areas, including STEM and computer science education, persuasive technology, affective computing, and usable security and privacy.